|

 This page combines views of waxed tablets in art as well as extant related artifacts (panels and stylii) into a unified timeline.

-For more information on constructing or using waxed tablets, see the articles by Ranthulfr Asparlundr, Ulf, Al Schlaf, Early Period, Hippodromus, of Dofinn-Hallr Morrisson, Þóra Sharptooth, and Arval Benicoeur; Haakon has photos of his miniature wax tablet, another miniature wax tablet, a wax tablet, and a bunch of wax tablets; or these additional links.
+For more information on constructing or using waxed tablets, see the articles by Ranthulfr Asparlundr, Ulf, Al Schlaf, Early Period, Hippodromus, of Dofinn-Hallr Morrisson, Þóra Sharptooth, and Arval Benicoeur; or these additional links.

 For more Roman-era waxed tablets, see A Dictionary of Greek and Roman Antiquities or The Roman Era in Britain.